waleko/waleko.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name is Alexander Kovrigin.
-I am an undergraduate Computer Science student at Constructor University (formerly Jacobs University).
-I like doing backend with C++, Kotlin, and Python.

-Since high school, I have been competing in competitive programming and olympiad math competitions, as well as doing some pet projects in my free time.
+I am a 2nd year Computer Science student at Constructor University, Bremen.
+I completed my high school education at the Physical-Technical High School in St. Petersburg, Russia.
+There, I was passionate about Physics, Mathematics, and Computer Science.
+I competed in national mathematics and informatics olympiads and took on pet projects during summer holidays.

+After high school, I was admitted to the Higher School of Economics in St. Petersburg.
+I was top student of both semesters and completed coursework projects, including Cavoke -- a semester-long C++ project in a mentored team of three.

+In 2022, I transferred to Constructor University Bremen, a English-speaking, international-focused university located in Bremen, Germany.
+I continue to compete in international olympiads such as IMC and NWERC (ICPC semi-final), where I placed in the top 20% as part of a team.
+I am also currently involved in a machine learning research work in applying machine learning to material science.

+I am currently looking for an internship for summer 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://wlko.me/resume" "newtab" >}}resumé{{< /staticref >}}.